sst/sst/www/docs/constructs/StaticSite.md

 _Type_ : `string`, _defaults to no alias configured_

-An alternative domain to be assigned to the website url (ie. `www.domain.com`).
+An alternative domain to be assigned to the website URL.
+Visitors to the alias will be redirected to the main domain. (ie. `www.domain.com`).

-Visitor to the alias domain will be automatically redirected to the `domainName`.
+Use this to create a `www.` version of your domain and redirect visitors to the root domain.

 ### hostedZone?